-On arrival at the lodge, we found that the Amazon was suffering from a severe draught.
-Good thing is, despite daily rains, the humidity remained comfortable – which was a far cry from the sweltering heat of the Ecuadorian Amazon on a prior trip.
-Bad thing is the draught had severely affected the flora and fauna in the dwindling waterways.
+On arrival at the lodge, we found that the Amazon was suffering from a severe drought.
+Good thing is, despite daily rains, the humidity remained comfortable – which was a far cry from the sweltering heat of the Ecuadorian Amazon we experienced on a prior trip.
+Bad thing is the drought had severely affected the flora and fauna in the dwindling waterways.

 The Amazonat Jungle Lodge is run by Jacques van Egeraat a Dutch transplant with his Brazilian wife, who are incredibly gracious hosts.
-To accommodate my quest for a safety deposit box, hot shower, and a relatively bug free room (well this is the Amazon after all…), they allowed me go thru 4 of their cabins during our stay!
+To accommodate my quest for a safety deposit box, hot shower, and a relatively bug free room (yes, this is the Amazon but having a swarm of insects hanging out in one’s cabin is less than ideal…), they allowed me go thru 4 of their cabins during our stay!
 We spent 5 days at the lodge (including Christmas) and went on daily excursions to different tributaries of the Amazon with a local guide.

 According to custom, Christmas Eve is the ‘big day’ when families gather for a late dinner, then open presents before they go to midnight mass and party afterwards till the wee hours.
 Being treated to the Holiday feast (all the more spectacular because of the limited supplies available) and chatting with our host about all things Amazon (and Brazil) was a highlight of the trip.
-Although Christmas was supposed to be a work day, Jacques went to personally pick up the guide to make sure our tour happens!
+Christmas was supposed to be a work day but Jacques was concerned our guide might have over-indulged the night before, and went to personally pick him up to make sure our tour happens.

 During our stay, we took nocturnal tours looking for tarantulas and alligators, went on the Amazon River as well as the black water Urubu River in search of wildlife – while motoring past a floating dental clinic, butcher shop, and hotel!
 We also hand-lined for piranhas and hiked into the lodge’s jungle camp called Jane’s Place (aptly named after Tarzan’s wife).

-I had loved camping overnight in the Ecuadorian Amazon before, even though the site was populated with LARGE, strange, and generally nasty looking insects.
-But there were tents & sleeping bags, and we had our guide, the shaman with his son, the chef and the boat captain to keep the two of us company!
-I reluctantly decided against overnighting at Jane’s Place because the only bedding choice was hammocks, which I’ve always found to be uncomfortable, and I want a tent for protection against biting critters…
+I had loved camping overnight in the Ecuadorian Amazon before, despite the site being populated by LARGE, strange, and generally nasty looking insects.
+On that memorable trip, the camping party for the 2 of us included our guide, the shaman with his son, the chef and the boat captain!
+I reluctantly decided against overnighting at Jane’s Place because unlike the tents & sleeping bags we had in the Ecuadorian camp, hammocks were the only bedding choice.
+Of the few times I ever used one, I had always found it to be uncomfortable, and I definitely want a tent for protection against all the biting critters.

 Despite finding notably less bird and monkey species compared to our Ecuadoran trip, we had numerous sightings of the elusive pink dolphins, experienced firsthand the bio-diversity of the Brazilian Amazon, and saw how the river remains the lifeblood of the indigenous peoples.

 Our last stop was São Paulo – a metropolis, a veritable concrete jungle diametrically opposite to the Amazon.
-More than other countries we’ve seen, the local businesses celebrate Christmas with beautiful window displays and monumental scenes on their building facades, giving a much more festive look to the downtown area.
+More than other cities we’ve seen, the local businesses celebrate Christmas with an abundance of exquisite window displays and monumental scenes on their building facades, giving a much more festive look to the downtown area.

-We took the metro to the Mercadão (Big Market) which houses over 300 stands that sell just about everything edible, including meat, vegetables, cheese, spices, and fish from all over Brazil.
-Chock full of restaurants, traditional snack bars and bakeries one can browse for hours there.
+For the final outing of our trip, we took the metro to the Mercadão (Big Market) which houses over 300 stalls that sell just about everything edible, including meat, vegetables, cheese, spices, and fish from all over Brazil.
+Chock full of restaurants, traditional snack bars and bakeries, one can browse around for hours.

 Bolinhos de Bacalhau